dmccuk/devops_tools_course/server_setup.md

 ## Server Setup
-Take a moment to setup your VM with all the tools your going to need as wek work our way through the course.
+Take a moment to setup your VM with all the tools your going to need as you work your way through the course.

 This section will do the following:

  * Update/Upgrade the operating system to the latest available version
  * Add the ansible REPO
  * Install some required packages
    * ansible
    * wget
    * curl
    * git
    * unzip
    * awscli
    * pip

 Please run the following commands: